 In this article, I will explore the possible causes of curled leaves in rubber plants and discuss effective solutions to restore their health and vitality.

 Causes of Rubber Plant Leaves Curling and How to Fix Them

 Improper watering is one of the most common causes of curled leaves on rubber plants.
 Overwatering can lead to waterlogged soil, which can cause the roots to suffocate and the leaves to yellow and curl.

-To fix this issue, Make sure to check the soil moisture level Before watering and only Water when the top Inch of the soil is dry to the touch.
+To fix this issue, make sure to check the soil moisture level before watering and only water when the top Inch of the soil is dry to the touch.

-Additionally, Make sure Your Rubber Plant has proper drainage To avoid waterlogging.
+Additionally, make sure your rubber plant has proper drainage to avoid waterlogging.

 Invasion by Insect-Pests

 Insect pests can also cause curled leaves on rubber plants.
 Common pests that attack rubber plants include spider mites, mealybugs, and scale insects.

 These pests can cause damage to the leaves by feeding on the sap, Which can cause yellowing and curling.
 They can also produce a sticky residue called honeydew that can attract ants and can lead to the growth of sooty mold.